-We lifted Heinke, under interested looks of the other divers, first on the water surface before we looked then how she sinks and whether everything functions correctly.
+We lifted Heinke, under interested looks of the other divers, first on the water surface before we looked then how she goes down and whether everything functions correctly.
 A permanent OK sign from Heinke signaled us that we could go one step further.
 Since the foot area was slightly positive we decided to attach another piece of lead here.
 We then all slipped into our gear and attempted transport to the surface.
 4 rescuers spread out around the stretcher and so we covered a few meters.
-Our motivation was not enough for a whole lake round.
+For a whole lake round our motivation was not enough.

 The diver to the right was also responsible for monitoring the patient.
-In this constellation, we then dove several meters, up to the fixed points of the former archway.
-The mixture of locomotion, buoyancy and stabilization of the stretcher needed some practice.
+In this constellation, we then dove a few meters to the fixed points of the former archway.
+The mixture of locomotion, buoyancy and stabilization of the stretcher requires some practice.

 In the last step we wanted to test the whole thing with a scooter.
 The plan was to use a Seacraft Ghost 2000 as a tractor and stabilize the stretcher with 3 other divers.
 With level 9+ the team shot through the water.
 Against the foot march a lightness.

-Still, we decided to slow the speed down to level 7.
+Nevertheless, we decided to reduce the speed to level 7.
 Again, we made very good progress in this team.
 We also tested whether a transport to 2. is possible.
-Here the stretcher is pulled by the scooter and a second diver is directly above the stretcher and stabilizes and steers.
-At the same time the diver can monitor the patient.
+Here, the stretcher is pulled by the scooter and a second diver is directly above the stretcher and stabilizes and steers.
+At the same time, the diver can monitor the patient.

-This test was also a complete success.
-With the gained impressions, a few pictures and videos we made our way out of the water.
-Heinke already had cold feet due to the little movement and we didn't want to do another exercise on hypothermia.
+This attempt was also a complete success.
+With the impressions gained, a few pictures and videos, we made our way out of the water.
+Heinke already had cold feet due to the little movement and we did not want to do another exercise on hypothermia.

 Back at the accommodation, the grill had to do its job again and we examined the video and photo material that was taken during the exercise.
 Unfortunately Marc-Christopher, Dierk, Heinke, Mats and Aline had to leave already.